TheGrummanX29/ShelfLight-ESP32/README.md

   - Power cable for your ESP32
   - Working Internet and Telegram
 ## What you get
-  Super cool lighting for your shelf—you can control its color and state via Telegram.
+  Super cool lighting for your shelf - you can control its color and state via Telegram.